jamargoochIT/azure-setup/README.md

-We’ll want to fill in the necessary fields here, pay close attention to the resource group and region.
+We’ll want to fill in the necessary fields here; pay close attention to the resource group and region.
 We want the resource group to be the one we just made; in my case it was vm-lab-test.
 We want the region to be exactly the same as what we selected for our resource group.
 We can name the network what we want, so I’ll name it vm-network.
 ![7](https://github.com/user-attachments/assets/adb71e23-425c-487b-8b67-df35d858732f)
-When we’re done, we’ll click the blue button at the bottom that says Review + create and on the following screen, review the information one last time and then click the blue button at the bottom labeled Create.<br><br><br><br>
+When we’re done, we’ll click the blue button at the bottom that says Review + create and on the following screen, review the information one last time, and then click the blue button at the bottom labeled Create.<br><br><br><br>

 Azure should be creating your virtual network now.